apache/mesos/docs/external-containerizer.md

 ![Resource Limitation Scheme](images/ec_kill_seqdiag.png?raw=true)

-## Slave Recovery Overview
+## Agent Recovery Overview

-* Slave recovers via check pointed state.
+* Agent recovers via check pointed state.
 * EC invokes `recover` on the ECP - there is no protobuf message sent or expected as a result from this command.
  * The ECP may try to recover internal states via its own failover